EXCLUSIVE-HSBC reaches deal to buy out China fund partner -sources

 The transfer is, however, subject to a public auction of the shares and regulatory review and approval, said the sources, who declined to be identified as they were not authorised to speak to media.

-If approved, Europe's biggest bank by assets will expand its presence in the $3.8 trillion fund management market in China, its main banking market.
+If approved, Europe's biggest bank by assets, which makes the bulk of its revenue and profit in Asia, will expand its presence in the $3.8 trillion fund management market in China.

 (Reporting by Selena Li; Editing by Sumeet Chatterjee, Kirsten Donovan)